-However if you’re looking for holiday destination that will encompass a bit of sun, sea, and sand, then France will be the better choice.
-That’s because France has some stunning beaches – especially in the French Riviera.
+However if you’re looking for a holiday destination that will encompass a bit of sun, sea, and sand, then France will be the better choice.
+That’s because France has some wonderful beaches and coastal towns – especially in the French Riviera.

 However Germany is one of those countries that does give France a run for its money when it comes to holiday vacations.
 While this nation isn’t much of a beach destination – although Germany’s islands in the north do have some beautiful stretches of coastline – it still has lots to offer.

-In our opinion, Germany’s countless mountains, forests, and lakes make it one of the best destinations in Europe for hiking, biking, and camping.
-So if you’re looking for an active holiday then Germany will likely be the better choice than France.
+In our opinion, Germany’s countless mountains, forests, and lakes makes it one of the best destinations in Europe for hiking, biking, and camping.
+So if you’re looking for an active holiday in nature then Germany will likely be the better choice than France.

 Germany is also the unofficial home of beer, with the annual Oktoberfest drawing thousands of tourists every year.
 The traditional costumes, fantastic beers, food, and lively social gatherings at this event are well worth experiencing in your lifetime.